ccao-data/model-condo-avm/README.md

 ### Buildings Without Sales

-When no sales have occurred in a building in the 5 years prior to assessment, the building’s strata features are imputed.
-The model will look at nearby buildings that have similar unit counts/age and then try to assign an appropriate strata to the target building.
+When no sales have occurred in a building in the 5 years prior to assessment, the building’s mean sale price feature is imputed.
+The model will look at nearby buildings that have similar unit counts, age, and other features, then try to assign an appropriate average to the target building.

 Most of the time, this technique produces reasonable results.
 However, buildings without sales still go through an additional round of review